IIYAMA12/wafs/README.md

 ```

 ### Shorthand function in objects
 Those are used to match my coding style with arrow functions.
-I am not very happy about those because the function declaration is much more clear.
+I am not very happy about those because functions with `function declaration` are much clearer.

 ```JS
 const exampleObject = {